Overview of Commonwealth financial reporting

 The purpose of this measure is to meet the central fiscal objective to ensure that the Government, over the economic cycle, is saving enough to cover its own investment needs and not drawing on private sector savings.

-Fiscal balance is calculated as revenue net of expenses from operations, plus revaluation adjustments (to remove items that do not impact on the fiscal balance), plus net capital investment (net investment in non-financial assets) as such investment is integral to the operation of government.
-For example, a deficit indicates that the Australian Government is drawing on resources of other sectors in the economy.
+Fiscal balance, as shown in the following diagram, is calculated as revenue net of expenses from operations, plus revaluation adjustments (to remove items that do not impact on the fiscal balance), plus capital adjustments .
+Net investment in non-financial assets worsens fiscal balance as such investment is integral to the operation of government.
+A deficit indicates that the Australian Government is drawing on resources of other sectors in the economy.
 The fiscal balance is thus an accrual indicator of the financial impact of the Australian Government’s operations on the rest of the economy.

 The underlying cash balance is a cash measure that shows whether the Government has to borrow from financial markets to covers its activities.

-The underlying cash balance is calculated as net cash receipts from operations (excluding Future Fund earnings), plus financing adjustments (to remove cash flows more appropriately viewed as financing in Government Financial Statistics), plus net cash capital investment (net cash investment in non-financial assets) as such investment is integral to the operation of Government.
-For example, a deficit indicates that the Australian Government has to borrow from other sectors or run down its cash reserves.
+The underlying cash balance, as shown in the following diagram, is calculated as net cash receipts from operations (excluding Future Fund earnings), plus financing adjustments (to remove cash flows more appropriately viewed as financing in GFS), plus net cash flows from capital investment (net cash investment in non-financial assets worsens underlying cash balance as such investment is integral to the operation of Government.
+A deficit indicates that the Australian Government has to borrow from other sectors or run down its cash reserves.
 The underlying cash balance is thus a cash indicator of the financial impact of the Australian Government’s operations on the rest of the economy.